Maryland vs. Indiana NCAA Football Odds, Plays and Insights | October 30, 2021

 Indiana Stats and Trends

-- Indiana has one win against the spread in seven games this year.
+- So far this year Indiana has one win against the spread.

-- This year, the Hoosiers are winless against the spread when entering a game as an underdog of 5.5 points or more.
+- The Hoosiers have yet to cover the spread this season when underdogs by 5.5 points or more.

-- Indiana's games this year have eclipsed the over/under four times in seven opportunities (57.1%).
+- Indiana's games this season have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).

-- When Indiana scores more than 29.7 points, it is 1-1 against the spread and 2-0 overall.
+- When Indiana records more than 29.7 points, it is 1-1 against the spread and 2-0 overall.

 - The Hoosiers have turned the ball over 12 times this season, five more turnovers than the Terrapins have forced (7).